 Invest as soon and as much as you can

 One of the quickest ways to grow your wealth is to invest it.
 Of course, investing comes with its own risks, but there are plenty of options available.
-You can use an automated service like a robo advisor, get investment advice from a broker, or invest in things other than the stock market, like tangible assets.
+You can use an automated service like a robo-advisor, get investment advice from a broker, or invest in things other than the stock market, like physical assets.

 No matter what you do, do something!
 You can even put your money in a high-yield savings account to accrue interest until you’re ready to invest it.
 Make your money work for you.

 The key to growing wealth is being frugal and living within your means.
 In fact, you should live far below your means so that you can invest your extra income and savings.

 That means resisting the urge to buy those designer jeans or buying the latest iPhone model when an older model will work just as well.
 Be smart about what you spend your money on and only buy the things that you not only need, but that will also last in value.

 Think about your long-term financial goals and assets

 Growing wealth is a long-term commitment.
 It’s not something that happens overnight.
 It could take you years to build up your wealth and that’s okay.
 When things get tough, remember your long-term goals and why you chose to try to become wealthy in the first place.